-My first full length novel "The Moon's Complexion", was published by Goldenford in 2005.
-My second novel 'Darshan' was published by Goldenford in July 2008.
+Irene's first full length novel "The Moon's Complexion", was published by Goldenford in 2005.
+Her second novel 'Darshan' was published by Goldenford in July 2008.

 September 2011 saw the publication of " Noontide Owls", a short fantasy novel for young adults aged 9 -109.

-From 2011 onwards all my novels and some of my short stories have also become available in eBook format.
+From 2011 onwards all her novels and some short stories have also become available in eBook format.

-I've had a somewhat bizarre and eclectic career.
-I graduated from Manchester University with a psychology degree.
-I worked as a research psychologist not only in England at the Ministry of Defence, but also in Australia at Melbourne University and in New York, where I was part of a research team at the Albert Einstein College of Medicine, working on the Apollo Space Project (mainly doing unbelievably ghastly things to unsuspecting volunteers!).
+Irene had a somewhat bizarre and eclectic career.
+She graduated from Manchester University with a psychology degree and worked as a research psychologist not only in England at the Ministry of Defence, but also in Australia at Melbourne University and in New York, where she was part of a research team at the Albert Einstein College of Medicine, working on the Apollo Space Project (mainly doing unbelievably ghastly things to unsuspecting volunteers!).

-After my return to England I began to teach, ultimately becoming Head of Modern Languages at a large comprehensive school in Surrey.
+After her return to England Irene began to teach, ultimately becoming Head of Modern Languages at a large comprehensive school in Surrey.

-In 1999 a spinal injury forced me to give up this post (oh, what a pity!), giving me back my life and enabling me to concentrate on my writing.
+In 1999 a spinal injury forced Irene to give up this post (oh, what a pity!), giving her back her life and enabling her to concentrate on her writing.

-In 2006 I graduated from De Montfort University with an MA research degree in South Indian Temple art and architecture.
-My 'specialist subject' is a group of gorgeous 12th and 13th century temples in Southern Karnataka.
+In 2006, after having spent long periods living in India in the early noughties, Irene graduated from De Montfort University with an MA research-based degree in South Asian Arts (graduating with Distinction!!!)
+Her 'specialist subject' was a group of gorgeous 12th and 13th century temples in Southern Karnataka.

-In my novels I am interested in examining the subject of cultural identity, probably because I'm a crazy mixture myself.
-I come from a culturally diverse background, with family spread across the world - Britain, Thailand, the USA, Germany, Monaco, Israel, Sri Lanka, Mexico and Australia.
-I aim to make my novels accessible, exciting and with more than a touch of suspence and, of course, romance.
+In her works Irene was interested in examining the subject of cultural identity, probably because she was a crazy mixture myself, as you will discover if you read the above-mentioned biography.
+She came from a culturally diverse background, with family spread across the world - Britain, Thailand, Laos, the USA, Germany, France, Israel, Sri Lanka, Mexico and Australia.
+She aimed to make her writing literary but accessible, exciting and with more than a touch of suspense and, of course, romance.